But before you apply for a personal loan in Singapore, here are some important things that you need to know.

 Most personal loans are also fully amortised.
 This means that the instalments encompass interest charges and the principal repayment.
 Amortised loans do not balloon at the end of the loan term, thus serving you a good cause.
 This allows you to budget your financial spending and plan ahead of your repayment.

-What Do I Need To Apply For A Personal Loan?
+What Do I Need To Apply For A Personal Loan in Singapore?

 How Much Can I Borrow?